• Skip to primary navigation

 • Test if closed containers and eggs explode when heated in the microwave oven due to the pressure build-up of steam.

-• Try to heat grapes in the oven and see if it explodes due to arcing!
+• Heat grapes in the oven and see if they explode due to arcing!

 Conclusion:

-These were a few test ideas that came to my mind while attempting to generate ideas to test a microwave oven.
+A few test ideas came to my mind while attempting to generate ideas to test a microwave oven.
 But I am sure there can be many more test ideas like these.

 Why don’t you take this as a Testing Challenge and develop your test ideas?
-Let me (and others) know about your test ideas by leaving behind your comment.
+Let me (and others) know about your test ideas by leaving behind your comments.